Skip to main content

 More Than 50 Years of Deadly Animal Labs

-The college has falsely asserted that the laboratory exercises were “irreplaceable,” despite the fact that Harvard, Yale, Stanford, Carleton, St. Olaf, St. John’s, Hamline, the University of Minnesota, and most other colleges and universities replaced such laboratories years ago.
+The college has falsely asserted that the laboratory exercises are “irreplaceable,” despite the fact that Harvard, Yale, Stanford, Carleton, St. Olaf, St. John’s, Hamline, the University of Minnesota, and most other colleges and universities replaced such laboratories years ago.

-Dr. Barnard presented the court with evidence of the college’s consistent pattern of misleading statements about its animal use.
+The college has had a consistent pattern of misleading statements about its animal use.
 In The Mac Weekly, on Sept.
 25, the psychology department was cited as saying the introductory psychology class “did not involve killing animals through experimentation” and “no rodents are killed during Introduction to Psychology courses,” apparently suggesting the animals would survive.

 But an Oct.
 31, 2025, Minnesota Star Tribune article reported that the college confirmed that eventually all rats are killed by carbon dioxide.